-More premium pulse oximeters may also offer a history save feature, or in the case of my top pick Masimo Set, will allow you to track all data via an easy to use app.
+More premium pulse oximeters may also offer a history save feature, or in the case of my top pick Masimo Set, will allow you to track all data via an easy to use the app.

-Automatic shut down to save power, and one button operation are also good features to look out for, as is things like OLED, adjustable screens and multi directional readings.
+Automatic shut down to save power and one-button operation are also good features to look out for, as is things like OLED, adjustable screens and multi-directional readings.

 Paying attention to what features an oximeter has will help you pick the right model for you.